Informal science learning

 - Read our Review of informal science learning [ZIP 3.9MB] and its value to science education.

-- The Center for Advancement of Informal Science Education and Relating Research to Practice websites provide a variety of resources for science engagement practitioners and researchers.
+- The Center for Advancement of Informal Science Education provides a variety of resources for science engagement practitioners and researchers.

 More about our work in science education